azureossd/azureossd.github.io/_posts/2023-04-05-Why-you-may-see-Failed-to-forward-request-messages-for-your-application-on-App-Service-Linux.md

 In your `docker.log`, you’ll see this running with the `_middleware` suffix - `myfakesite_2_abc12345_middleware`.
 This container will generate its own log with the naming scheme of `YYYY_MM_DD_machinename_easyauth_docker.log`

+**IMPORTANT**: Regardless of whether just CORS, EasyAuth, or AutoHeal is enabled - they will all create and write to `YYYY_MM_DD_machinename_easyauth_docker.log` - this is because they all run through the `middleware` container.
+This can appear misleading at times.

 # Why does this appear?
 As the message states, the `middleware` container was not able to forward the request to the application container successfully.
 This is usually the case due to an application issue/error.
 When the request is forwarded, if an error is encountered, the middleware logic will return this message indicating an issue has occurred to the client.